 Drinking in Dublin’s Temple Bar

 Summer is definitely the best time to stroll along the river Liffey and Temple Bar without freezing your private bits (though there’s still a chance they’ll get wet!).
 Temple Bar is fun any time of the year but in summer you can more comfortably enjoy one of the beer gardens or rooftop bars.
-Our favorite pubs to hang for live music, good beers and a lively crowd are the aptly named Temple Bar and Farrington’s.
-Gogarty’s is a beautiful pub and plays live music late, but the beers are expensive and lower quality.
+One favorite pub to hang for live music, good beers and a lively crowd is the aptly named Temple Bar.
+Gogarty’s is a beautifully decorated pub and plays live music late, but the beers are expensive and the selection is not as good.

 St. Stephen’s Green and Iveagh Gardens